Where can I buy private health insurance for newcomers and visitors to Canada?

 - Insurance Finder - A list of insurance providers organized by type of insurance.
 From the OmbudService for Life & Health Insurance (OLHI).

-- OmbudService for Life & Health Insurance (OLHI) - An independent service that helps consumers with concerns and complaints about life and health insurance products and services.
+- OmbudService for Life & Health Insurance (OLHI) - An independent complaint resolution and information service for consumers of Canadian life and health insurance products and services.

 - Canadian Life and Health Insurance Association (CLHIA) - Represents more than 80 private insurance companies in Canada.
 The CLHIA website describes the different types of insurance products, services, and CLHIA publications.